 and waiting, for a new world to dawn.

 The Age of Spiritual Machines: When Computers Exceed Human Intelligence

-No book that can be profound in the way that Frankl’s book is, but a book can change you for other reasons.
+No book can be profound in the way that Frankl’s book is, but a book can change you for other reasons.
 Before I read Kurzweil, I thought about prospects for improving humanity in terms of genetic engineering.
 But Kurzweil made me see another way to transform the species—through artificial intelligence and robotics—and with it a new vision of the future appeared to me.
-Yes, some of Kurzweil’s specific prediction may not come true, but the broad outlines of his vision are already coming true.
+Moreover, the broad outlines of his vision are already coming true.